Margaret Heckler: Health and Human Services Secretary

-After her defeat, Heckler turned down several government jobs, including as an assistant NASA administrator, before Reagan nominated her to replace retiring Health and Human Services Secretary Richard Schweiker in January 1983.
+After her defeat, Heckler turned down several high profile government jobs, including Secretary of the Treasury, before Reagan nominated her to replace retiring Health and Human Services Secretary Richard Schweiker in January 1983.
 She was confirmed on March 3, 1983 by an 82-3 vote in the Senate.
-All three dissenters were conservative Republicans.

-Early on as secretary, Heckler commissioned the Secretarial Task Force to investigate a "sad and significant fact: there was a continuing disparity in the burden of death and illness experienced by Blacks and other minority Americans as compared with our nation's population as a whole," as she put it in her opening letter in The Secretary's Report on Black and Minority Health, also known as the Heckler Report.
-The report provided the historical foundation for many reports thereafter and is often referenced as a landmark document for health disparity and health equity inquiry.
+Early on as Secretary of HHS, Heckler commissioned the Secretarial Task Force to investigate a "sad and significant fact: there was a continuing disparity in the burden of death and illness experienced by Blacks and other minority Americans as compared with our nation's population as a whole," as she put it in her opening letter in The Secretary's Report on Black and Minority Health, also known as the Heckler Report.
+The report provided the historical foundation for many reports thereafter and is often referenced as the landmark document for health disparity and health equity inquiry.
 Clarice Reid was a member of the task force that helped to produce the report.
+She went on to establish the Office of Minority Health.

-As secretary, Heckler publicly supported the Reagan administration's more conservative views, presided over staffing cuts in the department as part of the administration's spending reductions, and frequently spoke on a wide array of public health issues, including the emerging AIDS crisis.
-It was very difficult for Heckler to get the topic of AIDS on the Cabinet meeting agendas, and she reportedly never discussed the crisis with Reagan.
+As secretary, Heckler supported the Reagan administration's more conservative views, presided over staffing cuts in the department as part of the administration's spending reductions, and frequently spoke on a wide array of public health issues, including the emerging AIDS crisis.
+Although it was very difficult for her to get the topic of AIDS on the Cabinet meeting agendas, Heckler established AIDS as the number one health priority in America.

 Heckler repeatedly assured the American public that the nation's blood supply was "100% safe... for both the hemophiliac who requires large transfusions and for the average citizen who might need it for surgery."
+To try to calm the hysteria surrounding the crisis, Heckler donated blood and shook hands with AIDS patients.

 On January 21, 1985, Heckler became the first woman to be named designated survivor.
-She served in the role during the inauguration.
+She served in the role during Reagan's second inauguration.